Spirals-Team/librepair-experiments/README.md

 ### Types of the collected failing builds

-Analyzing the `repairnator.json` files, it is possible to know that there are two possible `bugType` associated with every collected build:

-* only_fail;
-* failing_passing.

-In the following table, it is reported the number of the builds based on their type:
+In the following table, we have the number of the builds based on their type:

 |                            | only_fail   | failing_passing |
 |----------------------------|:-----------:|:---------------:|